 Coincidentally, if all your fingerprints are loop patterns this is called “The Butterfly.”
 Just think about that

-If you would like to learn more about fingerprint interpretation get the book.
+If you would like to learn more about fingerprint interpretation get a book or take a course click here for more information.